 The Contractor shall provide case data to the state Attorney General’s office for subrogation cases that are appealed.

-The Contractor shall maintain a process or utilize a tool to select individual claims online to build recovery cases (such as tort cases related to auto accidents).
+The Contractor shall maintain a process or utilize a tool that identifies claims to build recovery cases (such as tort cases related to auto accidents).

 The Contractor shall provide to the Agency reports to meet federal and state requirements to include but not limited to:

-Listings of potential recovery claims based on user input section parameters (subrogation);
+Ad-hoc listings of potential recovery claims leads to be researched

 Amounts billed and collected, current, and year-to-date (monthly); and

-Potential trauma, accident, or medical malpractice claims (monthly).
+Potential trauma, accident, or medical malpractice claims (monthly) that are actively being pursued.

 The Contractor shall log and prepare all recoveries to be deposited in the Agency Title XIX recovery bank account.